-- UNITAR training materials should be made to be consistent with all of the IA's requirements (i.e. include log frame analyses or other tools they request countries to use).
-Better still, the IA's requirements should also be made consistent amongst themselves, perhaps through guidance from the GEF; - Training materials need to include software and software usage where computer literacy is an issue; - Closer consideration needs to be given to the cost/benefit consideration in the selection of countries for training.
-If a core capacity (the ability to comprehend and absorb) to enhance does not exist, then there will be little if any benefits likely to accrue; - Many considered the workshop time to be too short and therefore, a more careful consideration needs to be given to the rate of absorption of the designated beneficiaries as well as the fastest (most cost effective) rate of presentation of training materials.
+- ❖ UNITAR training materials should be made to be consistent with all of the IA's requirements (i.e. include log frame analyses or other tools they request countries to use).
+Better still, the IA's requirements should also be made consistent amongst themselves, perhaps through guidance from the GEF; - ❖ Training materials need to include software and software usage where computer literacy is an issue: - ❖ Closer consideration needs to be given to the cost/benefit consideration in the selection of countries for training.
+If a core capacity (the ability to comprehend and absorb) to enhance does not exist, then there will be little if any benefits likely to accrue; - ❖ Many considered the workshop time to be too short and therefore, a more careful consideration needs to be given to the rate of absorption of the designated beneficiaries as well as the fastest (most cost effective) rate of presentation of training materials.
 The time needed for a workshop needs to be predicated upon current state of development and existing core capacity in the country; - "Core capacity" (including computer literacy) should be a consideration in selecting those to participate in such training and the actual design of the workshop.
-A longer training program is likely required in the least developed of the LDCs; More careful attention needs to be given to who is to receive the training avoiding those - More careful attention needs to be given to who is to receive the training avoiding those attending simply for the incentives and/or curiosity.
+A longer training program is likely required in the least developed of the LDCs; - ❖ More careful attention needs to be given to who is to receive the training avoiding those attending simply for the incentives and/or curiosity.
 The GEF / UNITAR may wish to consider confining training to those that the country confirms will actually be working on creating (or directly inputting through consultations etc.) to the NIP (or in future, perhaps SAICM).
-The IAs must be made aware of this as well; - Those to be trained should commit (and be enabled by the IA modus operandi) to the use of the new skills in the near term.
-If this is not possible then there is no need for the training; Where countries participate as "pilots" and additional materials are subsequently added. - Where countries participate as "pilots" and additional materials are subsequently added, there should be some form of refresher training provided if not by UNITAR then by the IA.
-The GEF will need to provide additional support if this is to occur; - The training materials should include teachings on contingency (sudden loss of capacity) and succession planning and sustaining knowledge acquired by the training; - The level of involvement of those undertaking training and their involvement in the creation of their NIP was outside UNITAR control or even influence.
+The IAs must be made aware of this as well; - ❖ Those to be trained should commit (and be enabled by the IA modus operandi) to the use of the new skills in the near term.
+If this is not possible then there is no need for the training; - ❖ Where countries participate as "pilots" and additional materials are subsequently added, there should be some form of refresher training provided if not by UNITAR then by the IA.
+The GEF will need to provide additional support if this is to occur; - The training materials should include teachings on contingency (sudden loss of capacity) and succession planning and sustaining knowledge acquired by the training; - ❖ The level of involvement of those undertaking training and their involvement in the creation of their NIP was outside UNITAR control or even influence.
 Where training of LDCs is to occur in future, there needs to be some understanding with the country and the

-IAs that the training received will be used and not be transposed through the utilization ofnon-government consultants (international or domestic);
+IAs that the training received will be used and not be transposed through the utilization of non-government consultants (international or domestic);